 These really are my number one garden furniture essentials, for not only do they allow for outside dining and outside entertaining (barbecue anyone?), they also allow you some outside living.
 For whether you have some paperwork to do, need to do some work on your laptop, or just have some homework or college work to do, having a table and chairs outside allows you to do this in the sunshine, which has to be a better way to work.

-Size and style is dependent on your space, but make sure you have some decent, protective covers for your table and chairs for when the weather does turn nastier.
+Size and style is dependent on your space, but make sure you have a decent, protective cover for outdoor table and chairs for when the weather does turn nastier.
+If you are worried about strong winds, you could opt for a style similar to a concrete park bench, which gives you the same look, but is less likely to blow over or be damaged in adverse weather conditions.

 A Sun Lounger